-Sportsbook reviews give the top odds award frequently to DraftKings Arizona, which started off life specializing in fantasy sports.
-It offers extensive odds related to prop bets and offers odds for basketball halves and quarters, which are not available on every sportsbook.
+Sportsbook reviews give the top odds award to DraftKings Arizona, which started off life specializing in fantasy sports.
+It offers extensive odds related to prop bets and offers odds for basketball halves and quarters, which are not available in every sportsbook.

 For those looking for a little added excitement, DraftKings also offers odds related to in-play betting, where you can wager on a game as it goes on.